alainravet/fail_fast/README.markdown

 		FailFast.fail_now	unless 'true'==ENV['SKIP_FAIL_FAST']
 	end

-### Case 4 : handmade (make your own fail_fast test)

-	FailFast("path/to/config.yml").check do
-      fail 'jruby is not on the path' unless `which jruby` =~ /jruby$/ end

 ## Info :

-Failing fast is important.
-This gem DSL lets you write tests scripts that run early in the boot sequence of an application.
+This gem DSL lets you write preconditions-scripts that you run early in the boot sequence of an application.
 An exception is raised if one or more tests fail, and you get a detailled report of all the problems encountered.

 Some rules are based on the contents of configuration files (database.yml, config.yml, etc...) :